The Nest

 William Penn is one of the best elementary schools in Brooklyn, located in the neighborhood of Park Slope.
 The school serves grades K-5 and has aP.S.
 321 William Penn reputation for being one of the best schools in NYC.
 They teach children to learn to think deeply, learn independently, and take responsibility for their education.

-William Penn has an atmosphere that is both demanding and fun and does an excellent job of challenging top students while giving extra support to students that need extra help.
+William Penn has a demanding and fun atmosphere and does an excellent job of challenging top students while supporting students that need extra help.
 They have two ICT classes per grade, along with two teachers with one trained in special education.
-The school integrates children with support needs in regular classrooms, but with extra support such as a full-time aide.
-They also have a mentor teacher with special education experience available to help guide and support teachers.
+The school integrates children with support needs in regular classrooms but with extra support, such as a full-time aide.
+They also have a mentor teacher with exceptional education experience available to help guide and support teachers.

 6. P.S.
 29 John M. Harrigan